 How much is the MIP?

-The MIP is either 2.5% of the appraised value OR .5% of the appraised value.
-Good Reverse Mortgage Loan Advisors can explain what determines your MIP cost.
+The MIP is 2% of the appraised value.
 Email Reverse Mortgage Loan Advisors for more info at Info@ReverseMortgageLoanAdvisors.com

 The Second Bucket of Reverse Mortgage Fees and Costs: